steppp/YAEOS/DOCS_DESIGN_CHOICES.md

 semaphore, to unblock it, to retrieve or to retrieve and remove the head of a queue of blocked processes, to remove a process from any queue it's blocked on and to apply a function to all the processes blocked on a semaphore.
 Finally a function to initialize the hashtable with empty linked lists is available.
-All of these functions are implemented recursively.
+All of these functions are recursive.

 ---